palaeoware/trevosim/JOSS/paper.md

 ## Default simulation parameters

 New default values for simulation parameters are introduced with this release.
-These are benchmarked against three properties of 12 empirical, total evidence analyses [@Mongiardino_Koch_Garwood_Parry_2021].
+These are benchmarked against three properties of 12 empirical, total evidence analyses [following the approach of, and using empirical data sourced from @Mongiardino_Koch_Garwood_Parry_2021].
 The empirical data, analysis script, and resulting graphs have been placed in the folder Benchmarking within the source code repository.

 ## Ecosystem engineering